yuli1102/The-sEMG-Commands-for-Piloting-Drones-sCPD-Dataset/README.md

 ## Citation
 If you use this repository, please cite the following paper.
-This paper is submiting to the CACAIE.
+This paper is just acceptted to the CACAIE.
 The citation will be updated later.

 Li, Y., Zhang, D., Dong, P., Yao, S., & Qin, R. (2025).
-S2CNet: An sEMG-based Deep Learning Model for Guiding Semi-autonomous Drones in Road Infrastructure Inspection.
+A surface electromyography–based deep learning model for guiding semiautonomous drones in road infrastructure inspection

 ~~~~
 @article{li2025S2CNet,
-  title={S2CNet: An sEMG-based Deep Learning Model for Guiding Semi-autonomous Drones in Road Infrastructure Inspection},
+  title={A surface electromyography–based deep learning model for guiding semiautonomous drones in road infrastructure inspection},
   author={Li, Yu and Zhang, David and Dong, Penghao and Yao, Shanshan and Qin, Ruwen},
   year={2025},
 }